Conversation for Non-verifiable Learning: Self-Evolving LLMs through Meta-Evaluation: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have demonstrated impressive performance on tasks with clear objectives, like math or coding~\cite{meta_reasoner_2025,wang2025reinforcementlearningreasoninglarge}.
+Large Language Models (LLMs) have demonstrated impressive performance on tasks with clear objectives, e.g., math, coding, and game-playing~\cite{meta_reasoner_2025, wang2025reinforcementlearningreasoninglarge, liao2025think, sui2026tact}.
 However, many important applications involve \emph{non-verifiable} tasks, such as creative writing, open-ended dialogue, and ethical decision-making, where objective ground-truth labels are absent~\cite{bailey2025self0evolving,jia2025writing0zero0}.
 In these settings, standard paradigms like Supervised Fine-Tuning (SFT) or Reinforcement Learning (RL) often break down due to the lack of verifiable signals.

 To bridge this gap, \emph{Reinforcement Learning from Human Feedback (RLHF)}~\cite{rlhf2017} has emerged as the standard solution, leveraging human preference judgments to guide model optimization.
 However, RLHF is expensive and does not scale well due to the high cost of human annotation.
 As an alternative, \emph{LLM-as-Judge} methods have gained traction~\cite{zheng2023judging,survey_llm_as_judge_2024}, which employ LLMs to generate scalar rewards for scalable training.
 LLM-as-Judge approaches take two main forms: (1) Specialized Evaluators, such as Self-Taught Evaluators~\cite{wang2024selftaught} and J1~\cite{whitehouse2025j1}, which focus exclusively on training a separate judge model; and (2) Unified Models, such as Self-Rewarding LLMs~\cite{yuan2024selfrewarding,shafayat2025large}, where a single model acts as both generator and judge.